programming-journal/programming-journal.github.io/artifact-evaluation/submission.markdown

 We ask that you make the artifact available as a Docker image or a virtual machine (VM) image in OVF / OVA format containing the installed artifact and all of the necessary libraries installed.
 A VM provides an easily reproducible environment.
 It also helps the AEC have confidence that errors or other problems cannot cause harm to their machines.

 You should make your artifact available as a single archive file.
 Please use a widely available compressed archive format such as ZIP (`.zip`), tar and gzip (`.tgz`), or tar and bzip2 (`.tbz2`).
-Please use open formats for documents and preferably CSV or JSON for data.
+Please use open formats for documents, preferably CSV or JSON for data.

 For ensuring quality packaging, we strongly recommend testing your own instructions on a fresh machine (or VM), following exactly the instructions you have given.